UK jobless rate plunges, turning up heat on BoE pledge

 "We think wages, and not unemployment or CPI (inflation), will be the more likely candidate to prompt a rate tightening cycle," HSBC economists Simon Wells and John Zhu told clients.
 They saw a first BoE rate hike only in late 2015.

-There were other signs of Britain's still-damaged labour market in Wednesday's data.
+There were other signs of Britain's still-damaged labor market in Wednesday's data.

 Nigel Meager, director of the Institute for Employment Studies, pointed to a record high number of people working part-time because they cannot find a full-time job.
 "If this figure also begins to dip in the coming months it will be further confirmation that the recovery is a solid one," he said.